|

 Can you drink in Turkey?

 Yes, you can drink alcohol in Turkey.
 The legal drinking age in Turkey is 18.
-While it is illegal to drink publically, it is acceptable to drink at parks and beaches.
+While it is illegal to generally have an open container on the streets, it is acceptable to drink at parks and beaches.

 What types of drinks are available in Turkey?